Speakers

 Her motto?
 “Be curious.
 Keep reading”

-Neuroanesthesia and Intensive Care, Fondazione IRCCS Istituto Neurologico Carlo Besta, Milan
+Neuroanesthesia and Intensive Care, Department of Neurosurgery, Fondazione IRCCS Istituto Neurologico Carlo Besta, Milan, Italy.

 Pr.
 Manley is an internationally recognized expert in neurotrauma.
 He has published over 120 manuscripts that reflect a wide range of research interests from molecular aspects of brain injury to the clinical care of head trauma patients.
 He has helped to define new molecular mechanisms of injury to the nervous system that may lead to new treatments for these devastating injuries.
 He is also considered a leader in the rapidly growing field of advanced neuromonitoring and clinical informatics for critical care.
 His many honors include the General Motors Trauma Research Award and the Trauma Research Award from the American College of Surgeons.
 He has served as a Consultant for the Prehospital Guidelines Committee for the World Health Organization and on a number of committees for the National Institutes of Health.